Cindy Prado Shows Off Killer Curves In Corset Top And Denim Shorts

 The model finished the look off with beige, open-toed, backless sandals, and a cream-colored purse.
 Cindy accessorized with animal-print sunglasses, two necklaces, a pair of earrings, a bracelet, and several rings, adding some pizazz to the outfit.

-In the caption, the stunner revealed that her outfit was designed by White Fox Boutique, an Australian-based clothing company that Cindy has promoted in the past.
+In the caption, the stunner revealed that her outfit was designed by White Fox Boutique, an Australia-based clothing company that Cindy has promoted in the past.
 Just days ago, on September 16, she shared images of herself in a skimpy white crop top and matching sweatpants from the brand.

 Saturday’s photo set quickly caught the attention of many social media users, receiving more than 7,000 likes within just 30 minutes.
 Dozens of admirers took to the comments section to vocalize their praise, and compliment the model on her form, good looks, and fashionable ensemble.